nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

 New brushes
     New brushes for the Paint and Lines tools: Fluff (gradient).
+New Magic tool: Comic dots
+    Draws a repeating dot pattern, simulating the "Ben Day process" used in early comic books.

+Magic API Updates
+    Sound pause and resume functions added.

 Voir CHANGES.txt pour la liste complète des changements.